blueprint-mcp

 Overview

-Enables AI assistants to control a real browser (Chrome, Firefox, Opera) through a browser extension, ideal for interacting with logged-in sessions and avoiding bot detection.
+Enable AI assistants and coding agents to control and automate real web browsers (Chrome, Firefox, Opera) through a browser extension, maintaining logged-in sessions and avoiding bot detection.

 Installation